firesex/vibrator/README.md

 Mmh Vibrator!
 =============

-Mmh Vibrator! is a Firefox OS open webapp that transforms your phone into a sensual sextoy.
+Mmh Vibrator! is a Firefox OS open webapp that makes your phone sensual.

 Mmh Vibrator! intends to give you relaxation and pleasure.
 You want to spice your life?
 Try how can vibrations feel?
-Try some new sexual experiment or just give your girlfriend a good massage?
+Try some new experiments or just give your girlfriend a good massage?
 This application is for you.

-*Warning:* this will *not* transform your phone into a real sextoy.
+*Warning:* this will *not* transform your phone into a real vibrator.
 It will give you much less sensations.
-Nevertheless, you can try this app as a beginning, and buy a sextoy if you like it.
+Nevertheless, you can try this app as a beginning, and buy a vibrator if you like it.

 Mmh Vibrator! comes with: